-A Guide to Getting Married in Ireland with a Legal Marriage Celebrant in 2026
+A Guide to Getting Married in Ireland in 2026 with a Wedding Celebrant

-Welcome, so you have decided to enjoy the flexibility and freedom of getting married with the services of a Wedding Celebrant, who is also a Registered Solemniser of Marriages.
-I have created this step by step guide to make the whole process as simple as possible for you both whilst also obeying my obligation to the state, to adhere to the Marriage Act 2015.
+So you have decided to enjoy the flexibility and freedom of getting married with the services of a Wedding Celebrant who is also a Registered Solemniser of Marriages.
+It can often be a little confusing so I have created this step by step guide to make the whole process as simple as possible for you both whilst also obeying my obligation to the state, to adhere to the Marriage Act 2015.

 It is important to remind you that the Health Service Executive of Ireland (HSE) Civil Registration Service look after all registrations of marriages in the Republic of Ireland.
-You will be notifying them of your intent to marry and the both of you will attend a meeting called a Marriage Notification Appointment with the Registrar.
-They will check all of your details and assess if you are legally free to marry.
-More about that below.
-First things first , they will need to know the Name of Your Solemniser, the Date you intend to marry and the Venue of your marriage.
-So................
+You will be notifying them of your intent to marry by making a Marriage Notification Appointment.

 Step 1.
 Choose Your Wedding Date & Venue